FRCBS/Hb_predictor_container/README.md

 # Hb_predictor_container

-Hemoglobin predictor wrapped in a Docker container
+Hemoglobin predictor wrapped in a Docker container.
+Download the docker image with command `docker pull toivoja/hb-predictor-plumber`.

-# Creating the docker image
+# Creating the docker image from source

+You can also build the docker image from source code yourself.
 One can compose a new docker image from several docker images building on top of each other.
 Building images in this layered fashion eases the development.
 There exists a ready-made docker image containing a recent base version of R